 Most studies on the effects of alcohol vapors on human health focus on exposure in the workplace, such as the effects of inhaling fumes from hand sanitizer.

 Currently, there’s no research on vaping alcohol for recreational purposes.
-However, studies in rats have produced some concerning findings:
+However,

 - Rats displayed increased anxiety behaviors after exposure.